Code With Geektrust: Intuit Exclusive Edition

 We wanted to find out how Intuit handled the last two uncertain years and what policy and operational changes they implemented to deal with the situation.

 Rissey speaks to both the pros and cons of an entirely virtual hiring process, “It has been a constant process of evolving and adapting to the situation.
 Previously all interviews were in-house and face-to-face.
-The candidate had the opportunity to visit our office, meet their new colleagues, view the campus, get a coffee in our cafeteria – small but important ways for them to feel comfortable.
+The candidate had the opportunity to visit our office, meet their new colleagues, view the campus, and get a coffee in our cafeteria – small but important ways for them to feel comfortable.
 So there are aspects to the old way that we miss, no doubt about it.

 However, there are also many areas where technology has done a good job of filling the gaps and, at times, even improving the experience.
 The process has become much more accessible and allowed us to connect with more candidates – there’s no need to travel vast distances and brave Bangalore’s infamous traffic for your interview anymore.
 Today, you could interview with us from Mars!”, he laughs.